Holi or Fagu Purnima the festival of colors in Nepal

 Krishna and Draupati

 It is also said that Holi is celebrated to honour Krishna’s protection of Draupati’s modesty by producing several lengths of cloth when the Kauravas stripped (Cheer Haran) her while her husband, the Pandavas, hung their head in shame.
-So it is another tale linked to the celebration with Holi.
+So it is another tale linked to the celebration of Holi.

 Dhundi and boys